min2ha/ukwa-site/content/target/71448/index.en.md

   "subject": "Welsh Language/ Iaith Gymraeg"
 }

-# Radio Cam - Hafan i Gerddoriaeth a Ffilmiau Arbrofol | A Website for Music and Experimental Films

 CAM is a multi-media platform that is a hub for experimental music and film-making from Wales, as well as showcasing artists from around the world.
 CAM operates as a radio show, innovative film and documentary curators, a digital magazine and a series of live events – a haven for alternative thinking.
 The creation of CAM’s various media platforms was funded by CAM and the Welsh Government's Welsh Language and Digital Media grant.